 It isn’t fair to label all dried fruits as bad, because it isn’t true.
-Some provide a good source of cancer fighting antioxidants, while others are loaded with sugar and excessive calories.
+Some dried fruit will provide a healthy dose of antioxidants.

 One of the primary benefits of eating dried fruit regularly is the fiber content.
 Eating fiber daily has proven beneficial to weight loss, preventing heart disease and reducing the risk of several forms of cancer.